lKellr/LeosProjectArchive/_posts/mechanical/2024-09-09-epicyclic_gear_basics.md

 All shafts are denoted by lines, with rectangles of the same color for the gear wheels connected to them.
 Bearings are indicated with circles, but i am omitting some of the supports.
 Hatching denotes parts connected to the housing, i.e., fixed.

-For example, the internal gear $2$ in the schematic below is fixed to the housing, the sun $1$ and carrier $\mathrm{S}$ are connected to the housing, but free to rotate via bearings.
+For example, the internal gear $2$ in the schematic below is fixed to the housing, the sun $1$ and carrier $\mathrm{s}$ are connected to the housing, but free to rotate via bearings.
 The planet $\mathrm{p}$ is supported by the carrier and coupled to its rotation.
 # Basic Operation

 ![](/assets/Planetaries/OrdinaryPlanetary.svg)

 In epicyclic gears,  at least one stage of the gear train is not fixed to the housing, but rotates on its own shaft.
-This shaft is called the carrier, i will give it the index $\mathrm{S}$ from its German name _Steg_.
+This shaft is called the carrier, i will give it the index $\mathrm{s}$ from its German name _Steg_.
 The simplest case derives from two stages of spur gears, with three gears on three shafts.
 Then the intermediate gear is put on a carrier shaft, and turns into a _planet_.

 Because the planet's rotation speed is completely determined from the shafts it is connected to and can not really be used to extract power from (it is rotating around after all), it can be mostly ignored for the purposes of transmission ratios.